onap/vnfrqts-requirements/docs/Chapter8.rst

 R-58421: The VNF **SHOULD** be decomposed into granular re-usable VNFCs.

-R-27711: The VNF Vendor **MUST** provide an XML file that contains a list of VNF error codes, descriptions of the error, and possible causes/corrective action.
+R-27711: The VNF provider **MUST** provide an XML file that contains a list of VNF error codes, descriptions of the error, and possible causes/corrective action.

 R-78282: The VNF **MUST** conform to the NETCONF RFC 6242, “Using the Network Configuration Protocol over Secure Shell”.